'Like distant cannons': How far shockwaves from Tonga eruption travelled

 A sonic boom is a shock wave produced by something travelling faster than the speed of sound, like the Concorde or high-performance fighter jets.

-Easther believes the eruption produced a sonic boom at the source, but by the time the pressure wave arrived in New Zealand it would have been moving as regular sound.
+Easther says the eruption may have produced a sonic boom at the source, but by the time the pressure wave arrived in New Zealand it would have been moving as regular sound.

-There are reports of the pressure wave being picked up as far away as the UK and Italy.

-The Twitter account of Wessex Weather, an independent weather station in Dorset, England posted a picture of a pressure graph showing a spike.
+On the other side of the world, the UK Met Office picked up shockwaves of the Tonga volcano on its observation sites, confirming earlier readings from weather enthusiasts.

-Using readings from people's backyard weather stations, Dunedin dad David Orlovich tracked the pressure wave going around the world, to Sardina and Sicily, Kingston, and the Florida Keys.
+Using readings from people's backyard weather stations, Dunedin dad David Orlovich tracked the pressure wave going around the world, to Sardinia and Sicily, Kingston, and the Florida Keys.

-Scientists say it's not impossible, but they'll have to look at the data more carefully to link those readings to Hunga.

-"If there was a pressure wave on the other side of the world like England, it would be pretty small," said Easther.
-But it was definitely felt in New Zealand.
-"The timing and the strength of the signal was really clear."

 Historically, large volcanic eruptions have made themselves seen and heard far away, like Indonesia's Krakatoa in 1883 and in New Zealand, Tarawera in 1886.